 What are Crampons?

+What are crampons?
 Well, we did kind of mean what we said earlier.
 Crampons are the pointier, angrier version of snowshoes and skis.
 Where boards slide and snowshoes rest daintily on top, crampons are designed to dig their teeth into ice and snow.
 Or their points, as the “teeth” are technically called.
 Cue some joke about the point of crampons… This gives you secure step on icy ground or hard-packed snow where your feet would otherwise be all over the place.
 There are even more extreme versions designed specifically for ice climbing and steeper snow slopes.

 Crampons usually have 10 or 12 points – although some greedy ice climbing crampons will have 14 points.
 Typically 10 points all face downwards and then the extra two points stick out the front to make 12.
 Having front points are very useful for climbing steeper ground.
+The crampon points are made from metal, usually steel.

 Will my boots be compatible with crampons?